Starting a Small Business 101

 You’ve probably considered what goods and services you’ll be offering, but have you researched the cost of sourcing your raw materials?
 How about the cost of turning those raw materials into your finished product?
 Have you understood how much you’ll need to charge for your products/services in order to cover the expenses of renting a space, paying employees, leasing equipment, and paying for permits and regulations?
 Moreover, have you considered if the answers to these questions will provide the kind of operating margin you’ll need to pay yourself a salary?

-Once you’ve considered the questions in the previous paragraph, start thinking about how your products/services stack up against your local competition.
+Once you’ve considered the questions in the previous paragraph, start thinking about how your products/services stack up against the local competition.
 Because unless you are offering something ground-breaking and innovative, chances are that your potential customers are currently having their needs met by another business.
 That means it’s going to be your job to convince them that Blue Sheep Bakery is a better option than Bob’s Bake Shop.
 If your first thought was to compete on price, sorry to break it to you but, that’s not going to cut it.

 Trying to compete on price is rarely an effective long-term strategy, so it’s important to consider how you will differentiate your offering.
 Will this be with outstanding customer service?
 Or maybe with superior product quality?
 Regardless of what you choose, how will you allocate your budget to make it possible?
 What will your marketing budget be?
 How will you get customers through the door?